Best Lasagna Soup Recipe

 Cheese for serving: Ricotta, parmesan or mozzarella cheese will all work for a topping.
 Feel free to use dairy free cheese or skip the cheese to keep dairy free!

-Lasagna Soup FAQ
+Easy Lasagna Soup pro tip

 If you plan to enjoy this soup as leftovers, it’s best to cook the pasta separately.
 If you cook the pasta in the soup, the noodles will absorb the broth overnight and you’ll wind up with mushy pasta!